RISKVFT/AutomatePULPissimo/README.md

 This is a bash library file.

 ### pulp_script/pulp_script.sh
-In this script are contained a complete use of pulp_install and pulp_app command.
+This script contains a complete use of pulp_install and pulp_app command.
 It is interactive and perform following action:
 - Install pulpissimo project with pulp_install;
 - Create pulpissimo bitstream;
 - Download it into fpga;